 Travelling to South America offers a soulful experience.
 A beloved holiday ground of dizzying sights and cultural siestas, this is a hotbed of rich, irresistible diversity just waiting to be explored.
 South America is a landmass riddled with countless continental attractions and it’s not hard to see why – scenic snow-capped mountainscapes, dense tropical rainforests and romantic sunny beaches, there’s just no better place on the planet for a taste of exotic adventure and idyllic beauty rolled into one delicious scoop.

-And whether you want to trek into the heart of the Amazon rainforest, bask in the surreal Chile eclipse at Elqui Valley or just kickback on the golden velvety shores of the Galapagos islands, South America is where you can experience a little bit of everything.
+And whether you want to trek into the heart of the Amazon rainforest, enjoy the views at Elqui Valley or just kick back on the golden velvety shores of the Galapagos islands, South America is where you can experience a little bit of everything.

 Exploring such a massive landmass in the most effective way can be nearly impossible.
 You might want to see it all, but it’s important to be insightful when making your plans.
 Here are four top tips for planning an unforgettable trip to South America.